top of page

 But what about assessment?

-This will probably be a future blog post.
 I think some people like whole class novels because they can assign quizzes/tests to be graded, plus teachers know the book very well.

 Even with free-choice reading, you can assess the students.
 Your mini-lessons should require the students to apply such skills that it's abundantly clear they didn't grasp the SKILL with their books.
 For example, they may need to make an inference and support it with text detail.
 If their text detail does not support their inference, then it is clear they do not comprehend the text.
 If you are teaching character traits, if the student cannot back up the trait they are claiming for their character, then they didn't comprehend the text appropriately.
 You do not need to read every book your student reads!